xrdocs/cloud-scale-networking/_tutorials/2018-09-04-bgp-evpn-configuration-on-ncs-5500-part-1.md

 ## Reference Topology:
 ![](https://github.com/xrdocs/cloud-scale-networking/blob/gh-pages/images/evpn-config/Reference-Topology.png?raw=true)

-# Task 1: Configure the ISIS Segment Routing Transport:
+# Task 1: Configure the Routing Protocol for Transport:

 Configure IGP routing protocol between Leafs and Spines.
 In this tutorial we are using ISIS as the underlay routing protocol.